-Finger holes being installed on a pre-war Heckel 5000 in our workshop, prior to the tops being cut off and shaped
+Finger holes being installed on a pre-war Heckel 5000 in the Double Reed Ltd. workshop, prior to the tops being cut off and shaped

 This is the second in a series of articles about pre-war bassoons – why they are so loved, what the potential problems are and how those problems can be solved.

 What are finger hole liners and are they important?